squid233/squid233.github.io/content/post/overrungl-0/index.en.md

 ## Future Updates

-OverrunGL has added GLFW, OpenGL, stb and Native File Dialog.
+OverrunGL has added GLFW, OpenGL, stb as well as (Extended) Native File Dialog.
-We plan to add Vulkan, OpenAL, FreeType, Zstandard and Assimp and use Java 25 in the future.
+We are planning to add Vulkan, OpenAL, FreeType, Zstandard and Assimp and use Java 25 in the future.